 And while I’m used to them now, I sometimes feel a pang in my heart the older you get.

-I mean, I blink and now you are out of nappies, except for the night one.
+I mean, I blinked and suddenly you are out of nappies (except for that night one).

 I never want these young years to be over.